Skip to content

 Once you have the code set up, you can execute it with node, and the XCM message will be sent to initiate your Uniswap V2 swap in Moonbase Alpha:

 And that is it!
-You've sent an XCM message, which performed a remote EVM call via XCM and resulted in an Uniswap V2-styled swap in Moonbase Alpha.
+You've sent an XCM message, which performed a remote EVM call via XCM and resulted in a Uniswap V2-styled swap in Moonbase Alpha.
 But let's go into more detail about what happened.

 This action will emit different events.
 The first one is the only relevant in the relay chain, and it is named xcmPallet.Sent, which is from the xcmPallet.send extrinsic.
 In Moonbase Alpha, the following events emitted by the parachainSystem.setValidationData extrinsic (where all the inbound XCM messages are processed) are of interest: